Deep Sea Monster Reigo: Plot

 The next night, a lookout spots a massive shape half-submerged in the distance.
 Believing it to be an enemy submarine, the Yamato fires on it and scores a direct hit.
 Osako is shocked when the object emits a strange cry as it sinks beneath the waves.
 He reports the incident and the story of Reigo to his commander and shipmates.
 Unbeknownst to the crew, they have killed the offspring of Reigo.

 Not long after that first encounter, a school of luminous Bonefish launch themselves from the water like flying fish and attack a group of soldiers standing watch on the Yamato’s deck.
 Kaido hears their screams and rushes to the rescue, but finds the men already torn to pieces.

-Just as the old man predicted, the Bonefish herald the arrival of Reigo, a beast 80 meters-long and resembling a cross between Godzilla and a shark.
-Seething with rage at the murder of its cub, the monster attacks the Combined Fleet with incredible ferocity and awesome destructive power.
-The naval forces are caught off guard, and Reigo is able to destroy escort ships and damage the Yamato before returning to the ocean depths.
+Just as Momoka's grandfather had predicted, the Bonefish heralded the arrival of Reigo, an 80 meters-long beast resembling a cross between Godzilla and a shark.
+Enraged by the murder of its cub, the monster attacks the Combined Fleet.
+The naval forces are caught off guard, and Reigo is able to destroy the escort ships and damage the Yamato before returning to the ocean depths.

 The crew quickly regroups and plans a counterattack, but when Reigo returns it manages to stay one step ahead of the Japanese forces.
 Almost as if it is aware that the Yamato’s main guns are long range weapons which are ineffective up close, the monster attacks at close range or blasts the ships from underwater with blue bursts of electricity.

 Thoughts of family and lovers back home… fear at being confronted by an unknown enemy… conflict and confrontation explode among the officers and crew over the best battle strategy to use against the threat of Reigo.